14 Largest Cities in Wisconsin [2025]

 Situated along the Rock River, the city offers a variety of outdoor activities with over 2,000 acres of parkland.
 Rockport Park, the largest park in Janesville, provides scenic walking trails and picnic areas, while Palmer Park, with its sports fields and playgrounds, is perfect for families.

 In the city’s downtown area, you’ll find a mix of boutique shops, cafes, and local restaurants that cater to all tastes.
-The Janesville Farmers Market and seasonal festivals contribute to the area's lively, community-driven atmosphere, and the School District of Janesville, which offers a range of educational opportunities, makes it an ideal place to raise kids.
+The Janesville Farmers Market and seasonal festivals contribute to the area's lively, community-driven atmosphere, and well-regarded schools with an overall niche score of B that makes it an ideal place to raise kids.

 Beyond education, Janesville has a variety of events and cultural attractions, including the Renaissance Faire and the Janesville Performing Arts Center, the latter of which hosts concerts and theatrical productions.
 Whether you like outdoor activities, cultural events, or small-town charm, Janesville has something to offer.